A pentagonal number theorem for tribone tilings: Stones, bones, and benzels

 We say that a benzel is of class 0, 1, or $-1$ according to the residue of $a+b$ mod 3.
 If a benzel is of class $c$, then three of the vertices of the bounding hexagon ($a\omega+b$, $a\omega^2+b\omega$, and $a+b\omega^2$) belong to $L_c$ and the other three ($-a\omega^2-b$, $-a-b\omega$, and $-a\omega-b\omega^2$) belong to $L_{-c}$.
 Note that $2a-b \equiv 2b-a \equiv -c$ mod 3.

 The $(a,b)$-benzel has 120-degree rotational symmetry.
 The boundary of a benzel consists of six stretches that follow the successive sides of the bounding hexagon.
-The three panels of Figure~\ref{fig:all-three} show the upper and lower stretches of the boundary of the $(a,b)$-benzel in the respective cases $c=0$, $c=1$, and $c=-1$.
+The six panels of Figure~\ref{fig:three-cases} show the upper and lower stretches of the boundary of the $(a,b)$-benzel in the three cases $c=0$, $c=1$, and $c=-1$.
 The upper and lower boundaries of the benzel contain $(2b-a+c)/3$ and $(2a-b+c)/3$ horizontal edges respectively.
 The other four stretches are just rotated copies of those two; the six stretches alternate between ones that look like the upper stretch and ones that look like the lower stretch.
+In these examples we have taken $a=b=6$, $a=b=5$, and $a=b=4$, respectively, resulting in upper and lower stretches of the same length; when $a \neq b$ the upper and lower stretches will not have the same length but will still exhibit the behavior seen in the figure with regard to the appearance of the left and right ends of the upper and lower stretches.